reproducibility-sec/reproducibility/README.md

 # "Get in Researchers; We're Measuring Reproducibility": A Reproducibility Study of Machine Learning Papers in Tier 1 Security Conferences
 Official implementation of paper: *"Get in Researchers; We're Measuring Reproducibility": A Reproducibility Study of Machine Learning Papers in Tier 1 Security Conferences*
+Currently have deployment for python script and Jupyter notebook.
+We are working on providing a Docker container to assist this and provide easier reproducibility.
+Our data is in *sheet1.csv*, and *figure.py* and *figures-from-paper.ipynb* will generate all of the figures in our paper with the format *Figure[num].pdf* in the working directory.
 # Requirements
 <pre><code>matplotlib==3.5.2
 conda==4.3.16